Nina Pinzarrone: 2022–23 season: International senior debut

 Pinzarrone was assigned to her first Grand Prix event, the 2022 MK John Wilson Trophy, in July.
 In August, she received a second assignment, replacing South Korean skater Lim Eun-soo at the 2022 Skate Canada International.
-She later withdrew from both events due to hip injury.
+She later withdrew from both events due to a hip injury, subsequently revealed to be a double stress fracture.

-After recovery, Pinzarrone won the silver medal at the Latvia Trophy.
+After recovering, Pinzarrone won the silver medal at the Latvia Trophy.
 Having acquired senior technical minimums, she was assigned to compete at the European Championships for the first time, alongside longtime Belgian national champion Loena Hendrickx.
 Her coach stated that her primary objectives for the event were to achieve the minimum scores to take Belgium's second berth at the World Championships later in the season.
-Pinzarrone underrotated the second part of her jump combination in the short program, but still finished sixth in the segment.
+Pinzarrone underrotated the second part of her jump combination in the short program, but she still finished sixth in the segment.
 She rose to fifth place after the free skate.
 She had the second-best technical score in the free skate.

+Due to Hendrickx's placement at the previous year's World Championships, Belgium had three berths in the women's event in Saitama.
+Pinzarrone, Hendrickx and national silver medalist Jade Hovine all had the minimum scores necessary to attend, comprising the largest Belgian women's delegation in the event's history.
+Pinzarrone finished eleventh.